robinhood/thorn/docs/userguide/events.rst

                 'article.published', state__now_eq='PUBLISHED',
             ).dispatches_on_change()

-        def webhook_payload(self):
+            def payload(self, article):
                 return {
-                'title': self.title,
+                    'title': article.title,
                 }

         @models.permalink
         def get_absolute_url(self):
             return ('blog:article-detail', None, {'uuid': self.uuid})

-.. admonition:: Why is this example using Django?
+.. sidebar:: Why is this example using Django?

     Rest assured that Thorn is not a Django-specific library and should be flexible enough to integrate with any framework,